-Organization-Great Lakes Dredge & Dock Corporation and its subsidiaries (the "Company" or "Great Lakes") are in the business of marine construction, primarily dredging, and soil, water and sediment environmental and remediation services.
-The Company's primary dredging customers are domestic and foreign government agencies, as well as private entities, and its environmental and remediation customers are general contractors, corporations, environmental engineering and construction firms that commission projects and local government and municipal agencies.
+Organization-Great Lakes Dredge & Dock Corporation and its subsidiaries (the "Company" or "Great Lakes") are in the business of marine construction, primarily dredging.
+The Company's primary customers are domestic and foreign government agencies, as well as private entities.

 Principles of Consolidation and Basis of Presentation-The consolidated financial statements include the accounts of Great Lakes Dredge & Dock Corporation and its majority-owned subsidiaries.
 All intercompany accounts and transactions are eliminated in consolidation.
 The equity method of accounting is used for investments in unconsolidated investees in which the Company has significant influence, but not control.
 Other investments, if any, are carried at cost.